krkn-chaos/cerberus/README.md

 When the cerberus is configured to run in the daemon mode, it will continuosly monitor the components specified, runs a simple http server at http://0.0.0.0:8080 and publishes the signal i.e True or False depending on the components status.
 The tools can consume the signal and act accordingly.

 #### Node Problem Detector
-[node-problem-detector](https://github.com/kubernetes/node-problem-detector) aims to make various node problems visible to the upstream layers in cluster management stack
+[node-problem-detector](https://github.com/kubernetes/node-problem-detector) aims to make various node problems visible to the upstream layers in cluster management stack.

 ##### Installation
+Please follow the instructions in the [installation](https://github.com/kubernetes/node-problem-detector#installation) section to setup Node Problem Detector on Kubernetes.
+The following instructions are setting it up on OpenShift:

 1. Create `openshift-node-problem-detector` namespace [ns.yaml](https://github.com/openshift/node-problem-detector-operator/blob/master/deploy/ns.yaml) with        `oc create -f ns.yaml`
 2. Add cluster role with `oc adm policy add-cluster-role-to-user system:node-problem-detector -z default -n openshift-node-problem-detector`
 3. Add security context constraints with `oc adm policy add-scc-to-user privileged system:serviceaccount:openshift-node-problem-detector:default